 Kochava acquires Thalamus to connect ad buyers and vendors

-Kochava, a Sandpoint Idaho-based mobile attribution tech startup announced today that it has acquired database maker Thalamus has acquired to connect ad buyers and vendors as the ad industry adjusts to the ever-changing landscape.
+Kochava, a Sandpoint Idaho-based mobile attribution tech startup announced today that it has acquired database maker Thalamus to connect ad buyers and vendors as the ad industry adjusts to the ever-changing landscape.
 The terms of the deal were not disclosed.

-With this acquisition, Kochava plans to rebrand Thalamus as Kochava Media Index, a Yelp-like directory and database of record for the online advertising industry.
+With this acquisition, Kochava plans to rebrand Thalamus as Kochava Media Index, a Yelp-like directory and database of records for the online advertising industry.
 The new Kochava Media Index will enable brands, agencies, and vendors to source and connect with new potential partners across the digital and mobile advertising ecosystem.

 Founded in 2014, Thalamus is a de facto search engine for paid media (ad vendors & publishers, brands & agencies, influencers, podcasters).
 More than 30,000 registered media buyers use Thalamus to research advertising opportunities, and discover new potential partners.